themosis/documentation/controllers.md

 ### Perform actions at controller instantiation

-You have the possibity to define a constructor method in your controller class.
+You have the possibility to define a constructor method in your controller class.
 Using the constructor, you'll be able to perform common actions before the route calls the controller method responsible to render the view.

 Here is an example:
 ```php